kpb/diceware-microservice/README.md

 #### CLI

-Run the command line app and follow the instructions:
+Run the command line app and follow the instructions. _Note the version of the jar may change_

     $ java -jar diceware-cli/target/diceware-cli-0.0.1-SNAPSHOT.jar
     Welcome to Diceware CLI!